vijayraavi/elasticsearch/API-Implementation.md

 	A client application can issue a request to retrieve 30 orders starting at offset 50 by using the URI _http://www.adventure-works.com/api/orders?limit=30&offset=50_.

 	> **Tip**: Avoid enabling client applications to specify query strings that result in a URI that is more than 2000 characters long.
 Many web clients and servers cannot handle URIs that are this long.

-	If you are using the OData protocol support provided with the ASP.NET Web API you get this functionality built-in.
-The _$top_ query string parameter allows a client application to limit the number of items returned, while the _$skip_ parameter enables an application to specify an offset into a collection from where to start retrieving items.
-The URI _/orders?$skip=20&$top=10_ fetches 10 orders starting with the 20th order in the collection.

 <a name="considerations-for-maintaining-responsiveness"></a>
 ## Considerations for maintaining responsiveness, scalability, and availability